zachariahcox/zachariahcox/docs/humans/project-migration.md

 # Migrating a project to a new team

-Every situation will be somewhat different, but I have found this approach to be an effective general plan.
+Every situation will be somewhat different, but this is a good starting point for a plan.
 Recording these presentations is helpful and recommended.

 1. Designate an individual from each of the "exporting" and "receiving" teams to lead the effort (Designated Responsible Individual)